01 of 07

 The fifth province was simply called "the Middle", in Irish an mhí - today this name is used by both Counties Meath and Westmeath, they would roughly conform with the borders of the ancient fifth province, the seat of the High King (which also explains Meath's nickname “the Royal County“).

-Purists might argue that the fifth province wasn't quite in the middle.
+Purists might argue that the fifth province of Ireland wasn't quite in the middle.